 Raigad district in Maharashtra has a rich historical background and abundance of natural beauty spread within its boundaries.
-From beaches to mountains to grand forts and ancient temples, the district has something for every traveler.
+From beaches to mountains to grand forts and ancient temples, the district has something for every traveller.
 This district attracts history buffs, nature enthusiasts, and wildlife lovers from across the country and abroad for its impeccable beauty.

 Kolaba was the former name of Raigad.
 Historians claim that the name was changed to Raigad when Chatrapati Shivaji Maharaj captured the place and made it the capital of the Maratha Empire in 1656.
 In the 19th century, Raigad separated from Thane district but the native communities with surnames such as Naik, Bhagat, Patil, Mhatre, and Thakur stayed in Raigad district.